auth0/wordpress/README.md

 - [Most recent version of WordPress](https://wordpress.org/news/category/releases/)
 - Database credentials with table creation permissions

-> Please review our [support policy](#support-policy) on PHP and WordPress versions to review when versions may exit support in the future.
+> Please review our [support policy](#support-policy) on specific PHP and WordPress versions and when they may exit support in the future.

 ### Installation